FVSSlovenia/Hybris-Cache-Companion/README.md

 # Hybris-Cache-Companion

-To add it to Firefox or Chrome, make sure you have a userscript extension such as Tampermonkey or Greasemonkey installed.
+To add it to Firefox, Safari or Chrome, make sure you have a userscript extension such as Tampermonkey or Greasemonkey installed.
 Then open the link in that browser:

 https://github.com/FVSSlovenia/Hybris-Cache-Companion/raw/master/Cache%20Companion_v0.1.user.js